tpanchal68/catalog/README.md

 restarted using "sudo service apache2 restart" to take catalog.conf execution in effect.
 Any errors generated during accessing the wer server is stored in "/var/log/apache2/error.log" file.

+Along with all the project files, all the necessary python packages were installed using "sudo pip install <package>" command.
+Initially, I had lots of struggles getting mod-wsgi to see the packages; eventhough, packages were installed.
+After lots of struggle, I found that I had installed package without sudo mode by simply using "pip install <package>".
+The issue with that is that this way, pip creates ".local" directory in user's homepage;
+thus, mod-wsgi just doesn't see it.
+Then if you try to install using sudo, pip always tells that the requirement is satisfied.
+To overcome the issue, I had to delete ".local" directory using "rm -r .local" command from user's home directory.
+Then I installed each packages using "sudo pip install <package>", and it worked fine.

 ### catalog.wsgi file:

 #!/usr/bin/python3